Enfield North: History

 The seat was created for the February 1974 election from the former seats of Enfield West and Enfield East.
 The former was a safe Conservative seat, at one point represented by Iain Macleod, whereas the latter was a secure Labour seat.

 From its creation up until 2015, Enfield North was somewhat a bellwether of the national result; it elected Labour MPs at both the 1974 elections, was taken by the Conservatives and held by comfortable margins in every election from 1979 to 1992, before being won back by Labour in 1997 (albeit with relatively narrow majorities throughout the party's time in government) and narrowly going to the Conservatives in 2010 in an election which nationally saw a hung Parliament.
 In 2015, however, the Conservatives lost the seat to Labour in an election which nationally saw them win an overall majority.
+Since 2015, it has been retained by Labour with comfortable majorities.

 Boundary alterations based on an increased population within the existing area made the seat notionally Conservative before the 6 May 2010 election, and Nick de Bois won the seat.
 However, the former Labour MP Joan Ryan, who sat for the constituency from 1997 to 2010, regained it in 2015.
 The 2015 result gave the seat the 13th most marginal majority of Labour's 232 seats by percentage of majority.
 De Bois and Ryan stood against each other in this seat over five general elections, between 2001 and 2017, with Ryan winning four of those five.
+Ryan left the Labour Party in 2019 to join Change UK, being replaced by Feryal Clark as the successful Labour Party candidate in the 2019 General Election.

 Boundaries

-The constituency is set in the northern third of the London Borough of Enfield, stretching from Enfield Chase in the west, and the King George V Reservoir in the east, incorporating Brimsdown, Enfield Lock, and the M25 motorway interchange at the boundary with the borough of Broxbourne to the north.
+Historic

 1974–1983: The London Borough of Enfield wards of Bullsmoor, Bush Hill, Cambridge Road, Chase, Enfield Wash, Green Street, Ordnance, Ponders End, Town, and Willow.

 1983–2010: The London Borough of Enfield wards of Bullsmoor, Chase, Enfield Lock, Enfield Wash, Green Street, Hoe Lane, Ponders End, Southbury, Town, Willow, and Worcesters.

 2010–2024: The London Borough of Enfield wards of Chase, Enfield Highway, Enfield Lock, Highlands, Southbury, Town, and Turkey Street.

 Part of Highlands ward was transferred to Enfield North from the constituency of Enfield, Southgate.
 Part of Grange ward was transferred to Enfield, Southgate.
 Ponders End ward was transferred to Edmonton, and part of Southbury ward was transferred from Edmonton to Enfield North.

+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of: